metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 {{% notice tip %}}

-Already have an existing Cost and Usage Report set up?
+Already have an existing Cost and Usage Report with GZIP or ZIP compression set up?
 Great!
 Simply copy the Report Path Prefix of your existing CUR and skip to part 2 of this guide.

 {{% /notice %}}